Want to become a Certified Residential Plans Examiner?

 This level of certification allows the Plans Examiner to review plans and construction documents for one-and-two family dwellings and their accessory structures.

-The following exam content outline is a guide to help you study for the exam and to understand what the exam will cover:
+The following exam content outline can act as a study guide to help you study for the exam and to gain a better understanding of what the 8 main areas of the exam will cover.

 Determine if a permit is required and if the submittal is complete and meets the scope of the One and Two Family Dwelling Code.